voxpupuli/puppet-mrepo/README.md

 ## Usage ##

-If you need to customize the mrepo default settings, include the mrepo::params class and include the appropriate variables.
+If you need to customize the mrepo default settings, include the mrepo class and include the appropriate variables.
 Else, you should be able to use the mrepo::repo by itself to instantiate repositories.